Surface acoustic wave driven acoustic spin splitter in d-wave altermagnetic thin films

 The main force on the electrons results from the piezoelectric field, $\bm E_{\PZT}$.
 Furthermore, the mobility of the electrons results in an induced electric field, $\bm E_i$, as a function of the electron density through $\epsilon_0\bm\nabla\cdot(\epsilon(z)\bm E_i)=\rho$, with $\epsilon_0$ the vacuum permittivity and $\epsilon(z)$ the relative permittivity of the environment, i.e., in this case a piezoelectric with relative permittivity $\epsilon_{\mathrm{PZ}}$ below and the vacuum above.
 The charge density is given by $\rho=e[N_e(\bm r,t)-n]$ inside the altermagnet, where $n$ is the equilibrium electron density.
 Thus, $\bm E_i=-ie\sum_{\bm q} e^{-i\bm q\cdot \bm r}\bm q\, (N-n) / (q\epsilon_0(1+\epsilon))$, where the local electron density is induced by the fluctuations up to first order by the piezoelectric field.
 Here we have assumed that the charge is distributed homogeneously along the $z$ axis, which is a valid assumption if the penetration depth of the SAW is much larger than the film thickness \cite{leeDielectricFunctionQuasitwodimensional1983}.
 Here $\epsilon=(\epsilon_{\mathrm{PZ}}+1)/2$ is the average relative permittivity.
 Thus, we have $\bm F_e = e\bm E$, with $\bm E=\bm E_{\PZT}+\bm E^i$.

 The magnons, on the other hand, are electrically neutral, and thus the main force on them is the lattice deformation \cite{gurevichMagnetizationOscillationsWaves1996}.
 The lattice deformation can be separated into slow and fast components, where slow and fast are defined relative to the spatial modulation of the magnon wave packet with wave number $\bm k$.
 For $k \gg q$, the lattice deformation acts as an effective force, whereas if $k \ll q$ the lattice deformation acts as a scattering potential \cite{weilerSpinPumpingCoherent2012}, entering the collision integral in the Boltzmann equation as phonon-magnon scattering.
 It is not possible to definitely separate these two processes, and a semiclassical magnon wave packet with a wavelength comparable to $\bm q$ is in fact ill-defined \cite{marderCondensedMatterPhysics2010}.
-However, both the SAW and the magnons have a linear dispersion for the applicable wavevector range, but with different velocities, and thus magnon-phonon scattering is forbidden.
-We therefore disregard magnon-phonon scattering and incorporate the lattice deformation only as an effective force on the short-wavelength magnons.
-The primary force is the strain modulation of the bond length between atomic moments, modulating the effective exchange interaction \cite{streibMagnonphononInteractionsMagnetic2019} and thus generating an effective force $\bm F=-\nabla_{\bm r} H_{\strain}$, where $H_{\strain}$ is the effective magnon strain Hamiltonian, which we derive in Sec.~V in the supplementary material (SM) \footnote{See Supplemental Material at [URL will be inserted by publisher] for details on the derivation of the spin current in the metallic and insulating altermagnet, the detection of the transverse spin current, the surface acoustic wave, the $z$-component of the electric field and thickness effects.
-Contains Refs.~\cite{andoElectronicPropertiesTwodimensional1982,kittelQuantumTheorySolids1987,ashcroftSolidStatePhysics1976,ruckriegelAngularMomentumConservation2020,troncosoSpinTransportThick2020,rezendeDiffusiveMagnonicSpin2016,yamanouchiPropagationAmplificationRayleigh1972,weisLithiumNiobateSummary1985}.}.
+However, both the SAW and the magnons have a linear dispersion for the applicable wavevector range, but with different velocities, and thus magnon-phonon hybridization is forbidden.
+We therefore disregard magnon-phonon hybridization and incorporate the lattice deformation only as an effective force on the short-wavelength magnons.
+The primary force is the strain modulation of the bond length between atomic moments, modulating the effective exchange interaction \cite{streibMagnonphononInteractionsMagnetic2019} and thus generating an effective force $\bm F=-\nabla_{\bm r} H_{\strain}$, where $H_{\strain}$ is the effective magnon strain Hamiltonian, which we derive in Sec.~V in the supplementary material (SM) \footnote{See Supplemental Material under ``Ancillary files'' for details on the derivation of the spin current in the metallic and insulating altermagnet, the detection of the transverse spin current, the surface acoustic wave, the $z$-component of the electric field, thickness effects and a possible experimental setup.
+Includes Refs.~\cite{andoElectronicPropertiesTwodimensional1982,kittelQuantumTheorySolids1987,ashcroftSolidStatePhysics1976,ruckriegelAngularMomentumConservation2020,troncosoSpinTransportThick2020,rezendeDiffusiveMagnonicSpin2016,yamanouchiPropagationAmplificationRayleigh1972,weisLithiumNiobateSummary1985,kingViscosityTensorApproach1969,fallMeasurementSurfaceAcoustic2025}.}.